dfo-osdt/osp-docs/README.md

 ## 3 - How to Contribute

 ## 4 - License
-Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the [MIT License](LICENSE).
+Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the [ISC](LICENSE).